nftchance/royalty-hate/README.md

 In the initial version of this repository there is a simple escrow contract that is multistep.
 The flow goes:

-1. A `maker` makes an order by depositing the tokens they are offering for a trade while defining the tokens it will receive from the `taker`.
+1. A `maker` makes an order by depositing the tokens while defining the tokens they will receive from the `taker`.
-2. A `taker` flags interest by `taking` the order and depositing the counterparty tokens defined by the `maker` in step 1.
+2. A `taker` fills and order by `taking` the order and depositing the counterparty tokens defined by the `maker`.
-3. The `maker` and `taker` can withdraw their assets and go on with their without being exposed to any thieving royalty mechanism.
+3. The `maker` and `taker` can withdraw their assets without being exposed to any royalty mechanism.

 ### The Single-Wrap Token Model